Spring Color Forecast: Highlighting The Hottest Web Design Color Trends 2018

 Among the five classical color shades, the first four are just the slight variations of the spring staples.
 The fifth one, Meerkat is a fit-it-all neutral yet warm brownish shade that’s a valuable entry to the set.

 The themes that incorporate fall/winter 2018 hues start to get traction.
 They deliver you more contrast, depth and immersion.
-To get a pre-taste of the upcoming fall colors in action, check out the templates below:
+To get a pre-taste of the upcoming fall colors in action, check out the website builder templates below:

 Top 5 Hottest Web Design Color Trends 2018